apache/drill/_docs/110-troubleshooting.md

 ### JDBC/ODBC Connection Issues with ZooKeeper

 Symptom: Client cannot resolve ZooKeeper host names for JDBC/ODBC.
+Symptom: "IllegalStateException: No active Drillbit endpoint found from ZooKeeper.
+Check connection parameters?"

 Solution: Ensure that Zookeeper is up and running.
 Verify that Drill has the correct `drill-override.conf` settings for the Zookeeper quorum.
+If `cluster-id` in file drill-override.conf is not the default value, it must be specified in the JDBC connection string.
+See [Using the JDBC Driver]({{ site.baseurl }}/docs/using-the-jdbc-driver/).

 ### Metadata Queries Take a Long Time to Return